ornelles/ddpcr/README.md

 ## Synopsis

 A suite of tools based on the *still under development* `virustiter` package to analyze BioRad digital PCR data.
-This code requires the `MASS`, `bbmle`, `cutoff`, `diptest`, `genefilter` and `lattice` packages.
+This code requires the `MASS`, `bbmle`, `cutoff`, `diptest` and `lattice` packages and suggests the `genefilter` package.

 ## Overview

 This is a quick attempt to adapt the virus titer code to process two channel ddPCR results.
 Data exported as CSV files from QuantaSoft are merged with phenotype data to identify positive drops.

 The key function implemented here is `findBgnd()` which is the logic behind `getCut()` to determine the cutoff thresholds.
 If the population shows evidence of being bimodal, code from the package `cutoff` is used to determine the break point.
-This code has the potential to accommodate different distributions (Gaussian, log-normal, Poisson, etc.) for the left and right populations.
-The code here only uses Gaussian populations.
-If most of the drops are negative and symmetric, the population is fit to a Gaussian curve to determine the mean and standard deviation.
-If the population is asymmetric and mostly negative with some positive samples to the right, the left half of the population is assumed to define the true negative values with the option `asym` set to `TRUE`.
+This code has the potential to accommodate distributions in addition to Gaussian such as log-normal, Poisson, Weibull, etc., for the left and right populations.
+However, this implementation assumes both populations can be described by a Gaussian curve.
+If most of the drops are negative and the distribution appears symmetrical, the population is fit to a Gaussian curve to determine the mean and standard deviation.
+If the negative population distribution appears asymmetric and has some positive samples to the right, the left half of the population is used to define the true negative values with the option `asym` set to `TRUE`.
 This half-population is used to determine the best values for a mean and standard deviation with `genefilter::half.range.mode()`.
-The cutoff is set at a default value of 6 x &sigma; above the mean but this can be changed by the user.
+The cutoff for a unimodal population is set at a default value of 6&sigma; above the mean but the multiplier (6) can be changed by the user.

 There is no code for handling outlying or indeterminate values.
 These can be handled with the usual tools in R.